stevehoover/RISC-V_MYTH_Workshop/README.md

   - Syntax is required that has not been presented.
 For boolean selects of `$out` mux, need to compare `$op` with 2-bit constants.
 Eg: `($op[1:0] == 2'b00)`. `2'b00` (2-bit binary 00) is explained in D3SK2_L2.

 Day 4, Slide 15 "Lab: Register File Read (part 1) :
-  - **There was an issue with the visualisation that was resulting in strange errors.
-It has been fixed, but requires use of a new CPU shell** (updated at 3:41 AM Sunday, August 2, 2020 Indian Standard Time)
   - This seems to be the first time that there are enough signals in the model that the waveform viewer does not display them all by default.
 There is a little red "+" on the left of the waveform viewer for scopes that can be expanded to see waveforms.

 Day 5, Slide 51ish "Load Data" :
-  - The final input of the memory ($dmem_rd_index[5:0]) should not exist.
+  - In videos, the final input of the memory ($dmem_rd_index[5:0]) should not exist.

 ## Pre-generated Diagram

 Your generated CPU would look like this after implementing all labs:
 *Right click and open image in new tab* to use your browser's zooming and to hover over assignment statements.

 ![Complete CPU](tlv_lib/fullcore.svg)